The Defenders (1961 TV series)

-The Defenders is an American courtroom drama series that ran on CBS from 1961 to 1965.
-It was created by television writer Reginald Rose, and stars E. G. Marshall and Robert Reed as father-and-son defense attorneys.
+The Defenders is an American courtroom drama television series that ran on CBS from 1961 to 1965.
+It was created by television writer Reginald Rose, and stars E. G. Marshall and Robert Reed as father-and-son defense attorneys Lawrence and Kenneth Preston.
 Original music for the series was scored by Frank Lewin and Leonard Rosenman.
+The series was spun off from the Studio One episode "The Defender", which starred Ralph Bellamy and William Shatner as the Prestons.

 This series is not related to the 2010s CBS series of the same name.

 Plot

 Lawrence Preston (Marshall) and Kenneth Preston (Reed) are father-and-son defense attorneys who specialized in legally complex cases, with defendants such as neo-Nazis, conscientious objectors, demonstrators of the Civil Rights Movement, a schoolteacher fired for being an atheist, an author accused of pornography, and a physician charged in a mercy killing.